rmjacobson/privacy-crawler-parser-tokenizer/data/README.md

 policies.
 Note that this directory is version controlled, so any changes made should be committed if you want them to persist across cloning.
-* `alexa.json` is a JSON file containing the Alexa Top-N sites for input into the crawler.
+* `alexa.json` is a JSON file containing the Alexa Top-10,000 sites for input into the crawler.
 This file is not created by this project, but is generated through an outside script described below.
 Note that the user does not have to run the crawler with _all_ top-N sites, but can